What is the SBSSA?

-1) Twice a year you will be asked to be one of two families on the Race Committee.
-On those days, your responsibilities are to get the Safety Boats over to the beach from their dock near Marina 1, lay out the racing marks, decide which courses to sail during the 3 kids' races, run the starts, and at the end of sailing pick up the marks and return the Safety Boats to their dock.
-If you don't know anything about sailing, have no fear - new families are always paired with experienced families, and there are always lots of helpful adults on the beach if you have any questions.
+- Twice a year you will be asked to be one of two families on the Race Committee.
+On those days, your responsibilities are to get the safety boats over to the beach from their dock near Marina 1, lay out the racing marks, decide which courses to sail during the 3 kids’ races, run the starts, and at the end of sailing pick up the marks and return the safety boats to their dock.
+If you don’t know anything about sailing, have no fear.
+New families will be paired with experienced families, and there are always lots of helpful adults on the beach if you have any questions.

-2) Secondly, parents are required to help crew the two Safety Boats, which are on the water throughout each race to help any skipper who gets into trouble.
+- Secondly, parents are required to help crew the two safety boats, which are on the water throughout each race to help any skipper who gets into trouble.

-3) In addition, you will be asked to help out during our one fundraising event, the Wine Tasting / Yacht Tour event held each October, during which we raise the majority of our operating budget for the year.
-It will include getting silent auction items, preparing appetizers, and helping on the day itself.
-It includes plenty of time to enjoy the event itself.
-Also, if possible, you will be asked to help in organization and planning of the event itself.
+- In addition, you will be asked to help out during our one fundraiser, the Wine Tasting and Yacht Tours event held each October, during which we raise the majority of our operating budget for the year.
+It will include organization and planning, getting silent auction items, preparing appetizers, and helping on the day of the event.
+We work in shifts, so there will be plenty of time for you to enjoy the event, too.

 For those who wish to become more involved, we have many opportunities to volunteer to help run the group.